-If interest rates increase by 1%, it is estimated the impact on pre-tax earnings would be a decrease of \$3 million.
+If interest rates increase by 1% it is estimated pre-tax comprehensive income would not be materially impacted.

 iii.
 Commodity price risk

 A portion of the Co-operative's financial performance is dependent on various commodity prices.
 The Co-operative does not actively hedge any portion of the risks around commodity prices.